jina-ai/serve/docs/get-started/create-app.md

 Deploying a Flow to the cloud is fully automatic and takes a few minutes.

-After it is done, you should see the following message in the terminal.
+Once the process is complete, you should see the following message in the terminal:

 ```text